derRiesenOtter/bachelor/docs/thesis/introduction.typ

 and knowledge as well @ml techniques @hou_machine_2024.
 However, their predictive power still leaves room for improvement.

-Using @nn could simplify the development of @llps predictors, as they require less feature engineering and offer potentially greater predictive power especially as more curated data becomes available @li_deep_2019.
+Using @nn::pl could simplify the development of @llps predictors, as they require less feature engineering and offer potentially greater predictive power especially as more curated data becomes available @li_deep_2019.
 Their ability to use the whole sequence as input should enable them to capture patterns and relationships between amino acids that relate to @llps.
 This is something more traditional @ml models can not do.
-This work will therefore test if @nn are suitable for @llps prediction and how they compare to current state-of-the-art predictors.
+This work will therefore test if @nn::pl are suitable for @llps prediction and how they compare to current state-of-the-art predictors.
 For the main input two different approaches will be explored.
 One will use the raw amino acid sequence, while the other will use multiple block